 \subsection{Overview}

 As illustrated in Fig.\ref{all_architecture}, given a real-world question and an available KG, the \textit{Answer Filtering Module} first jointly leverages topic entity embedding and question representation to score all possible candidate entities in this KG to provide a set of pruned candidate answers for this question.
-However, the entity nodes in a KG are often as large as a million scale, hence it could be noisy and inaccurate when comparing the topic entity with all other entities $\hat{\mathbf{t}}$.
+However, the entity nodes in a KG are often on a scale as large as a million, hence it could be noisy and inaccurate when comparing the topic entity with all other entities $\hat{\mathbf{t}}$.
 To make the learning more efficient and accurate, we do not directly select the top-1 scoring entity from the sorted entities as our final answer.
 Instead, we introduce the extra module \textit{Relational Chain Reasoning Module} to take the relation type and order of semantic relational chain into consideration for a higher $hit@1$ accuracy result.

-Before being fed into the next stage, we transform these intermediate candidate entities to their shortest relational chains which point to the question's topic entity by retrieving them in KG and map these ordered chains to sequences of embedding which corresponds with our embedded KG.
+Before being fed into the next stage, we transform these intermediate candidate entities to their shortest relational chains which point to the question's topic entity by retrieving them in KG and mapping these ordered chains to sequences of embedding which correspond with our embedded KG.
 The \textit{Relational Chain Reasoning Module} receives the intermediate results generated by the last step.
-Then, it simultaneously utilizes the relational chain sequences and user question to measure the mutual similarity score through our Siamese network.
+Then, it simultaneously utilizes the relational chain sequences and user-question to measure the mutual similarity score through our Siamese network.
 Taking the question relational chain reasoning details into consideration can help increase the accuracy of answer prediction compared with the first stage, the \textit{Answer Filtering Module}.
-Last, after sorting the scored candidates, we choose the entity which has the highest similarity score as the final answer. \textbf{Algorithm} \ref{algorithm1} formally illustrates how our method works and predicts the final answer for a given multi-hop question, where $\ell$ denotes the question semantic representation, and $\phi$ denotes the \textbf{ComplEx} scorer, respectively.
+Finally, after sorting the scored candidates, we choose the entity which has the highest similarity score as the final answer. \textbf{Fig.}\ref{algorithm1} formally illustrates the algorithm of how our method works and predicts the final answer for a given multi-hop question, where $\ell$ denotes the question semantic representation, and $\phi$ denotes the \textbf{ComplEx} scorer.